gfonteno/oci/oci-network-load-balancer/introduction/introduction.md

 In this workshop, you will learn how to:

 * Deploy a Virtual Cloud Network (VCN), Subnets, and associated Security Lists
-* Deploy Compute Instances for client/server communication and traffic monitoring
+* Deploy an Internet Gateway and update the routing table accordingly
-* Deploy a VTAP along with an NLB and enable Flow Logs to investigate the client/server communication
+* Deploy a NLB and confirm the application distributes the load accordingly

 ### Prerequisites